 The average UK annual public liability insurance premium costs £761.
 However, most small businesses and sole traders will pay much less than that and it can be as little as £40 a year.

-You can get a quote from a range of providers, including Direct Line, which offers up to £10m of cover and says 10% of customers its paid £55 or less between March and August 2016.
+You can get a quote from a range of providers, including Direct Line, which offers up to £10m of cover and says 16% of customers its paid £55 or less between March and August 2016.

 We calculated the average cost by dividing the size of the public liability insurance market by the number of UK businesses, which equals £761 a year or £63 a month.